yareally/java-oo/README.md

 # Java Operator Overloading #

+Forked from http://amelentev.github.io/java-oo/ because I got anxious to use it on Intellij IDEA UE before he had all the bugs worked out of it.
+For now, all I have changed is fixing some exceptions (Field/MethodNotFound & NullPointer) in order to get it working okay on Intellij.
+Eventually want to get it working on Android, but as of now, it's not playing nice within intellij at least (have not tried with ant/eclipse/etc).

 Implementation of ([Scala-like]) [Operator Overloading] for Java language.
 Works with standard JavaC compiler, [Netbeans IDE], [Eclipse IDE], [IntelliJ IDEA] IDE and any build tools.